 We invite undergraduate biology majors to apply to our 10-week summer undergraduate research program entitled "Interdisciplinary Biology Research & Community-Engaged Learning," also knows as the CIRCLE program (Connecting Interdisciplinary Research with Community-engaged Learning Experiences).
 Participation in research is a great way to gain hands-on experience, make new contacts, explore career options, and build resumes.
-Applicants should apply through the Summer Undergraduate Research Program application and include their interest in the Biology CIRCLE program in their personal statement.
+Applicants should apply directly to the Biology CIRCLE program.
 This program is supported by the National Science Foundation Research Experiences for Undergraduates.
 Contact Dr. Sarah Woodley for more information.

-Integrated Computational and Experimental Chemistry Program - National Science Foundation's Research Experiences for Undergradates (NSF-REU)
+Integrated Computational and Experimental Chemistry Program - National Science Foundation's Research Experiences for Undergraduates (NSF-REU)